HeZhang1994/gif-creator/README.md

 # PNG to GIF

-This is the Python implementation of coverting .png images to .gif image by using **imageio**.
+This is the Python implementation of generating .gif image.

 Functions:

-1. Convert .png images to .gif image with each frame has same duration.
+1. Generate .gif image with each frame has same duration time.

-2. Convert .png images to .gif image with each frame has different duration.
+2. Generate .gif image with each frame has different duration time.

 # Environment